adefee/Joker-ESO/README.md

 > Best enjoyed with Skooma, Joker offers a collection of various jokes, riddles, & other amusing pop-culture references both in and out of Tamriel.

-> Latest release (v1.0.0) contains Norris jokes (as a test & proof-of-concept; this is my first ESO addon), but more content coming super soon!
+> Latest release (v1.1.0) contains Norris & ESO jokes (as a test & proof-of-concept; this is my first ESO addon), but more content coming super soon!

 ## Table of Contents